 - HP ALM Performance Center Edition

-Import Test Cases From Excel to HP ALM
+Migrate Test Cases From Excel to HP ALM

-HP ALM Excel Add-in Installation
+HP ALM Excel Add-in Implementation

 Follow the steps below to download and install the HP ALM Excel add-in: